awesomemotive/google-analytics-for-wordpress/readme.txt

 Release Date: August 25th, 2015

 * Bugfixes:
-    * Fixes the dashboard tables which were broken in WordPress 4.3 because of a new version of JQuery that was introduced.
+    * Fixes the dashboard tables which were broken in WordPress 4.3 because of a new version of jQuery that was introduced.

 = 5.4.5 =